Pinedale Elementary named National Blue Ribbon School

 To support students in the goal of taking responsibility for educational success, Franke said Pinedale uses "Student-Led Conferences," to help facilitate individual ownership.

-"When it comes time for a parent-teacher conference, rather than have the standard conference, these students then take mom and dad by the hand and walk them through the room and show them their samples of great work," Franke said."It shows them who things were graded and they are part of the grading process.
+"When it comes time for a parent-teacher conference, rather than have the standard conference, these students then take mom and dad by the hand and walk them through the room and show them their samples of great work," Franke said.
+"It shows them how things were graded and they are part of the grading process.
 Parents are then more engaged if there is something their child is doing and not the teacher-led conference of yesteryear."

 Other learning strategies include schedule flexibility to conduct social learning and innovative experiences and the implementation of "Project Based Learning," which involves student-led investigation into real-world topics that lead to strong core-focused instruction of reading, writing, math, science and social studies.